Lee Teng-hui: Return to Taiwan

 In the spring of 1946, Lee left Japan, returning to Taiwan in March on an American liberty ship.
-With the Retrocession of Taiwan transferring governance of the island to the Republic of China, the mainland Ministry of Education allowed all Taiwanese students previously enrolled in the Imperial Universities to enroll at National Taiwan University (NTU; previously Taihoku Imperial University), which Lee did, joining the university's Department of Agricultural Economics as one of its only two students.
+With the Retrocession of Taiwan transferring governance of the island to the Republic of China, the Ministry of Education allowed all Taiwanese students previously enrolled in the Imperial Universities to enroll at National Taiwan University (NTU; previously Taihoku Imperial University), which Lee did, joining the university's Department of Agricultural Economics as one of its only two students.
 He had two professors, one of whom was Hsu Ching-chung, who later served as vice premier.
-Also at this time, Lee began reading more deeply into Chinese literature, especially the works of Hu Shih, Guo Moruo, and Lu Xun.
+At the same time, he developed an interest in Chinese literature, particularly the works of Hu Shih, Guo Moruo, and Lu Xun.
 His worldview was also influenced by reading Fyodor Dostoevsky's The Idiot.
 He continued an interest in Marxism, joining a Marxist study club at NTU and writing his undergraduate thesis, "A Study of the Problems of Taiwan’s Agricultural Labor," by applying Marxist class struggle and surplus labour theories.
 He briefly joined the Chinese Communist Party (CCP) twice—once in September 1946 and again in either October or November 1947—but withdrew his membership both times.

 Following the recommendation of communist youth leader Wu Ke-tai, Lee joined the New Democracy Association, a secret communist group, in October 1947, but withdrew six months later in June 1948.
 Members of both the New Democracy Association and the Marxist study club were later arrested in May 1950.
 (Note: The New Democracy Association was later absorbed by the CCP.)
 Lee's close association with Taiwanese communist groups as a student became the subject of scrutiny later in life.
-In 1969, he was arrested by KMT secret police but released after a series of investigations and interrogations.
+In 1969, he was arrested by KMT secret police but was released after a series of investigations and interrogations.
 Years later, in 2002, Lee recalled the reason for joining communist groups as being "out of a young man's naive vision for his country".